gianfaye/gianfaye-jekyll/bio.md

 ##Interests

-Aside from web technologies, I am fond of astronomy, Star Wars, Doctor Who, The Big Bang Theory, Hannibal, Seth Godin, Japan, MOOC, polymaths like Leonardo da Vinci, GTA, gyrocopters, Marilyn Manson, Apocalyptica, MCR, some post-hardcore to black metal bands, Maksim Mrvica, and Edvard Grieg's intro on his Piano Concerto in A minor Op.
-16. I have 3 cats and a red-eared slider.
+Aside from web technologies, I am fond of astronomy, Star Wars, Doctor Who, The Big Bang Theory, Hannibal, Seth Godin, Japan, MOOCs, polymaths like Leonardo da Vinci, GTA, gyrocopters, Marilyn Manson, Apocalyptica, MCR, some post-hardcore to black metal bands, Maksim Mrvica, and Edvard Grieg's intro on his Piano Concerto in A minor Op.
+16.

+I have 3 cats and a red-eared slider.

-Now that I've said shameless things about me just so you have any idea who you're dealing with, please close this page and go back to the [home page](/).
+Now that I've said shameless things about myself just so you have any idea who you're dealing with, please close this page and go back to the [home page](/).